benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

     return nil
 end

-local function handleCoinBagFull()
+local function handleBagFull()
     if replay.playing
         or not coinFarm.enabled
-        or coinFarm.fullBagDebounce then
+        or coinFarm.fullBagDebounce
+        or os.clock()
+            < coinFarm.bagCooldownUntil then

         return
     end

-    local bagText =
+    local label =
         coinFarm.cachedBagText
-        or scanForBagFull()

-    if not bagText
+    if not label
-        or not bagText.Parent
+        or not label.Parent then

+        label =
+            scanBagText()

+        coinFarm.cachedBagText =
+            label
+    end

+    if not label
-        or not textLooksLikeBagFull(bagText)
+        or not visibleGui(
-        or (
-            bagText:IsA("GuiObject")
+            label
+        )
-            and not guiObjectVisible(bagText)
+        or not textLooksLikeBagFull(
+            label
         ) then

         return
     end

-    if bagText:IsA("TextLabel")
-        or bagText:IsA("TextButton")
-        or bagText:IsA("TextBox") then

-        if bagText.TextTransparency
+    if label.TextTransparency
         >= 0.95 then

         return
-        end
     end

     coinFarm.fullBagDebounce =